 \section{Abstract}

-In the field of gravitational-wave (GW) interferometers, the most severe limitation to the detection of GW signals from astrophysical sources comes from random noise, which reduces the instrument sensitivity and impacts the data quality.
-For transient searches, the most problematic are transient noise artifacts, known as glitches, happening at a rate around $1 \text{min}^{-1}$.
-As they can mimic GW signals, there is a need for better modeling and inclusion of glitches in large-scale studies, such as stress testing the searches pipelines and increasing confidence of a detection.
-In this work, we employ Generative Adversarial Networks (GAN) to learn the underlying distribution of blip glitches and to generate artificial populations.
-Taking inspiration from the field of image processing, we implement Wasserstein GAN with consistency term penalty for the generation of glitches in time domain.
-Furthermore, we share the trained weights through the \texttt{gengli}, a user-friendly open-source software package for fast glitch generation and provide practical examples about its usage.
+In the field of gravitational-wave (GW) interferometers, the most severe limitation to the detection of transient signals from astrophysical sources comes from transient noise artefacts, known as glitches, that happens at a rate around $1$ per minute.
+Because glitches reduce the amount of scientific data available, there is a need for better modelling and inclusion of glitches in large-scale studies, such as stress testing the search pipelines and increasing the confidence of detection.
+In this work, we employ a Generative Adversarial Network (GAN) to produce a particular class of glitches ({\it blip}) in the time domain.
+We share the trained network through a user-friendly open-source software package called \texttt{gengli} and provide practical examples of its usage.